jehanzaib97/realstateapp/dev_log.md

     Update the tailwind.config.js and add all the fonts and colors create image.d.ts in root folder of application to resolve the icons.ts issue in constants

+Fouth Commit - Creating UI
+    Add the headerShown to false in layout to remove the header from the app so that real UI can be implimented Change view to <SafeAreaView> to remove to fit the text in screen create the rest of the components